OpenRiak/riak_kv/docs/QueryAPI.md

 ### Example (2) - Simple Variations and Limitations

 It is possible to combine strategies (1) and (2) by using separate indices and overloading each term with all additional information.
 The application would then need a query planning strategy to determine which index to use based on the information provided - i.e. the strategy would need to determine based on the query details which index would likely lead to the fewest number of index entries being scanned, and use that index and sort key combination.
+Designing such a strategy would require up-front knowledge of how the data is distributed.

 When using an `aggregation_expression` it is not possible to also use an `accumulation_option` - so terms cannot be returned to the application for additional filtering.